skip to content

 • acting in any other way that could reasonably be expected to arouse another person's apprehension or fear.

-It is very difficult to prove a person is guilty of stalking as the police will have to show that these behaviours occurred on at least two separate occasions and that the 'stalker' intended to cause either:
+It is very difficult to prove a person is guilty of stalking as the police will have to show that these behaviours occurred on at least 2 separate occasions and that the stalker intended to cause either:

 • serious physical or mental harm to another person or a third person, or